-The estimated fair value of Shamrock Logistics Operations' debt as of December 31, 1999 and 2000 was \$11,137,000 and \$119,220,000 as compared to the carrying value of \$11,102,000 and \$118,360,000, respectively.
-These fair values were estimated using discounted cash flow analysis, based on Shamrock Logistics Operations' current incremental borrowing rates for similar types of borrowing arrangements.
-Shamrock Logistics Operations has no derivative financial instruments.
+The estimated fair value of the Ultramar Diamond Shamrock Logistics Business' (predecessor) debt as of December 31, 1999 was \$11,137,000 as compared to the carrying value of \$11,102,000.
+The estimated fair value of Shamrock Logistics Operations' (successor) debt as of December 31, 2000 was \$119,220,000 as compared to the carrying value of \$118,360,000.
+These fair values were estimated using discounted cash flow analysis, based on current incremental borrowing rates for similar types of borrowing arrangements.
+Neither the Ultramar Diamond Shamrock Logistics Business nor Shamrock Logistics Operations have derivative financial instruments.

-Substantially all of Shamrock Logistics Operations' revenues are derived from Ultramar Diamond Shamrock and its various subsidiaries.
-Ultramar Diamond Shamrock transports crude oil to three of its refineries using various Shamrock Logistics Operations' crude oil pipelines and storage facilities and transports refined products to Ultramar Diamond Shamrock's company-owned retail operations or wholesale customers using various Shamrock Logistics Operations' refined product pipelines and terminals.
+Substantially all of the revenues recognized by the Ultramar Diamond Shamrock Logistics Business and now Shamrock Logistics Operations are derived from Ultramar Diamond Shamrock and its various subsidiaries.
+Ultramar Diamond Shamrock transports crude oil to three of its refineries using the crude oil pipelines and storage facilities and transports refined products to Ultramar Diamond Shamrock's company-owned retail operations or wholesale customers using the refined product pipelines and terminals.
 Ultramar Diamond Shamrock and its subsidiaries are investment grade customers; therefore, Shamrock Logistics Operations does not believe that the trade receivables from Ultramar Diamond Shamrock represent a significant credit risk.
 However, the concentration of business with Ultramar Diamond Shamrock, who is a large refining and retail marketing company, has the potential to impact Shamrock Logistics Operations' overall exposure, both positively and negatively, to changes in the refining and marketing industry.